Cage diving with great white sharks in June 2018

 We pressed on and when finding the correct water temperature we set up our slick and after a short 20-minute wait we had our first blue shark of the day… We ended the day with 5 different sharks and with our guests having had fantastic dives.

-As we approached Cape Point just before sunset we spotted a long dark line on the ocean surface….it was a school of common dolphin that we conservatively estimated at 2000 strong!
+As we approached Cape Point just before sunset we spotted a long dark line on the ocean surface….it was a school of common dolphins that we conservatively estimated at 2000 strong!
 It was an absolutely incredible sight and even though the sun was dropping below the horizon and we were a long way from home there was no way we could leave them.
 Right at sunset, we were treated to a deep red sky and a beautiful orange ball of setting sun as the dolphins travelled alongside us.

 By the time the sun finally set we were 10 miles off the Point where we sadly had to leave them and head for home.
 It was one of those special dolphin sightings that will long live in our memories!